 - Where do input data for Accounts Payable metrics appear on the Income statement?

-- For more on the closely associated concepts Accounts Receivable and Receivables, see the article Account Receivable.
+- For more on the concepts Accounts Receivable and Receivables, see the article Accounts Receivable.

 Under accrual accounting, firms track some of their debts under the name payables.
 Accounts payable is an example.
 Monies that others owe the firm appear as receivables, such as Accounts receivable.
 Note that both receivables and payables are legally binding obligations, shdfd one party owes another.

-Accounts payable is typically not the totality of the firm's short-term debt.
-Short-term debt appears in separate "accounts" with a name including payable, such as:
+Accounts Payable is typically not the totality of the firm's short-term debt.
+Short-term debt appears in other accounts with a name including payable, such as: